-Carey A. Smith was nominated for election to the Board at the Board meeting held on March 14, 2017.
-Ms. Smith, if elected, will replace G. Ronald Morris, who will be retiring effective as of the 2017 Annual Meeting.
-Since November 2016, Ms. Smith has served as the President of the Federal Business Unit of Parsons Corporation, a technology-driven engineering services firm with expertise in infrastructure, physical and cyber security, and health and logistics.
+Carey A. Smith has been a member of the Board since 2017.
+Since November 2016, Ms. Smith has served as the President of the Federal Business Unit of Parsons Corporation, a technology-driven engineering firm with expertise in infrastructure, physical and cyber security, and health and logistics.
 From 2011 until 2016, Ms. Smith served in positions of progressive responsibility at Honeywell International Inc., first as the President, Honeywell Technology Solutions Inc., then Vice President, Customer & Product Support for Honeywell Aerospace, and then President, Honeywell Defense & Space.
 From 1996 to 2011, Ms. Smith worked for Lockheed Martin as the President and Chief Executive Officer for Lockheed Martin Canada, Vice President Business Development and Strategic Planning for the Maritime Systems and Sensors (MS2) Business Unit, Vice President Naval and Maritime Programs, and Vice President Technical Services.
-From 1994 to 1996, Ms. Smith worked for Loral (which was acquired by Lockheed Martin) as the Director, then Vice President of Business Development and Strategic Planning for MS2.
+From 1994 to 1996, Ms. Smith worked for Loral (which was acquired by Lockheed Martin) as the Director, then Vice President of Business

+Development and Strategic Planning for MS2.
 From 1985 to 1994, Ms. Smith served in numerous engineering management, program management and engineering positions at IBM Federal (which was acquired by Loral).
-In total, Ms. Smith has 31 years of aerospace and defense experience.
-Ms. Smith is also on the Professional Services Council Board of Directors and serves as the secretary.
-Ms. Smith brings to the Board deep knowledge of aerospace and defense, including cyber security, substantial executive leadership experience, and extensive global experience with business development, government and commercial operations, and mergers and acquisitions.
+In total, Ms. Smith has 32 years of aerospace and defense experience.
+Ms. Smith is also on the Professional Services Council Executive Committee and Board of Directors and serves as the secretary.
+Consecutively recognized in the Wash100 for top government contracting leaders, Ms. Smith brings to the Board deep knowledge of aerospace and defense, including cyber security, substantial executive leadership experience, and extensive global business experience.